Blakkis/Wastadium/README.md

 TODO:
   - Add more textures
-  - Create the JaaBabe background images
   - Work on the Wastadium launcher
-  - Enable enemies to shoot the player
+  - Enable enemies to shoot the player (Nearly Complete)
-  - Enable pickups to be picked
   -